scala/scala/CONTRIBUTING.md

 #### Summary

 1. We require regression tests for bug fixes.
 New features and enhancements must be supported by a respectable test suite.
+   - Consider including comments in the test files that indicates what you're testing and why.
+Expected outcome, what happened before the fix, what happens now, that sort of thing.
 2. Documentation.
 Yep!
 Also required :-)
 3. Please follow these standard code standards, though in moderation (scouts quickly learn to let sleeping dogs lie):
    - Not violate [DRY](http://programmer.97things.oreilly.com/wiki/index.php/Don%27t_Repeat_Yourself).